Myles Garrett: 2019

-In Week 1 against the Tennessee Titans, Garrett sacked Marcus Mariota twice in the 43–13 loss.
-During Week 2 against the New York Jets, Garrett finished with three sacks but also committed two roughing the passer penalties as the Browns won 23–3.
-On September 28, Garrett was fined a combined $52,639 for three fouls, a face mask hit on Delanie Walker as well as the two roughing the passer fouls on Trevor Siemian, the second of which resulted in Siemian tearing his anterior cruciate ligament (ACL) and putting him on injured reserve.

-In week 6 against the Seattle Seahawks, Garrett sacked Russell Wilson twice in the 32–28 loss.
+During the season opener against the Titans, Garrett sacked Marcus Mariota twice in the 43–13 loss.
+In the next game against the Jets, Garrett finished with three sacks but also committed two roughing the passer penalties as the Browns won 23–3.
+On September 28, Garrett was fined a combined $52,639 for three fouls, a face mask hit on Delanie Walker as well as the two roughing the passer fouls on Trevor Siemian, the second of which resulted in Siemian injuring his ankle and putting him on injured reserve.
+During Week 6 against the Seattle Seahawks, Garrett sacked Russell Wilson twice in the 32–28 loss.